Linguapress English Grammar

 1.2 Articles and quantifiers

-Although articles are determiners, and the general rules is "A noun is only preceded by one determiner", there are cases where the definite article can be preceded by a secondary determiner in the form of a quantifier.
+Although articles are determiners, and the general rule is "A noun is only preceded by one determiner", there are cases where the definite article can be preceded by a secondary determiner in the form of a quantifier.

 Examples: